-Despite have spent years developing its fourth-generation PlayStation console, Sony has revealed that in a bid to reduce the level of losses it saw with the PS3, the level of PS4 investment has been “much, much smaller” than on its past console efforts.
+Despite have spent years developing its fourth-generation PlayStation console, Sony has revealed that in a bid to reduce the level of losses it saw with the PS3,

 “The amount of investment [in PS4] is much, much smaller,” Sony’s Chief Financial Officer Masaru Kato said.
 Remaining vague on exactly how much less investment the company had given the PS4, he added: “I cannot give you the absolute amount.”